foundation-model-stack/moe-distributed-training/README.md

-# FSDP2 with Megablocks
+# Distributed Training with Mixture-of-Experts (MoE)

-This repo demonstrates FSDP2 sharding using Databricks Megablocks, inspired by the blog https://pytorch.org/blog/training-moes/.
+This repo concerns the distributed training of MoE's.
+Here, we look at FSDP-type sharding using expert-parallel techniques like Databricks Megablocks (c.f., https://pytorch.org/blog/training-moes/).
 - explore FSDP2-style sharding with native `torch.DeviceMesh`.
 - compare differences between FSDP1 and FSDP2.

 We have two scripts:
+- [train_fsdp1.py](./train_fsdp1.py): Uses HF trainer with its current integration of FSDP1.
 - [train_accelerate_fsdp2.py](./train_accelerate_fsdp2.py): Huggingface (HF) trainer has not yet integrated FSDP2, so this is a custom train loop implementation using HF Accelerate to handle things like gradient accumulation.
-- [train_fsdp1.py](./train_fsdp1.py): Uses HF trainer with its current integration of FSDP1.

 Note:
-- These scripts are hardcoded to test the 47B MoE model `"mistralai/Mixtral-8x7B-Instruct-v0.1"`.
+- These scripts are currently hardcoded to test the 47B MoE model `"mistralai/Mixtral-8x7B-Instruct-v0.1"`.
-- Also hardcoded to use `alpaca` with instruction tuning, the dataset is [`data.json`](./data.json).
+- Also currently hardcoded to use `alpaca` with instruction tuning; for `train_accelerate_fsdp2.py` follow the [instructions here](https://github.com/foundation-model-stack/fms-hf-tuning/blob/main/README.md#pre-process-the-jsonjsonl-dataset) to prepare the instruction dataset.
 - Both scripts have an `use_megablocks_sharding`, when set to `True` activates expert parallel `megablocks`-type sharding.
 - Currently this was tested on `torch==2.3.1` and the comments are meant for this verison, however the implementation of FSDP2 did not seem to change much in the latest 2.4 release [see here](https://github.com/pytorch/pytorch/blob/main/torch/distributed/fsdp/fully_sharded_data_parallel.py).

-## What is Expert Parallel?
+## What is Expert Parallel For MoE Training?

 ![Preview1](./imgs/expert-parallel.png)